scttnlsn/dandelion/README.md

     # Remote path
     path: path/to/deployment

-    # Remove file name in which current revision is stored
+    # Remote file name in which the current revision is stored
     revision_file: .revision

     # These files (from Git) will not be uploaded during a deploy